teochewthunder/angularjs-password-strength-validator/README.md

 **Note:** This works in theory, but since this is an asynchronous operation with a large amount of possible transactions, it is also rather inefficient and can be improved.

+**Note:** This branch separates the dictionary check from the other checks by use of a button.
+Also, the API has been updated.